 Not a surprise, but the importance of product pricing has significantly gone down in the priority list of enterprises.
 Traditionally, one of the most important criteria for a product acquisition used to be the product pricing.
-But things have truly changes and enterprises are seeing the total cost of ownership (TCO) a burden and that has opened business for cloud based approaches.
-When someone is doing all that hosting for you, devices, infrastructure, operations, additional infrastructure and also provide you technical assistance whether in form of product support, installations or devops manner, you’ll be offered a tremendous value.
+But things have truly changed and enterprises are seeing the total cost of ownership (TCO) a burden and that has opened business for cloud-based approaches.
+When someone is doing all that hosting for you, devices, infrastructure, operations, additional infrastructure and also provide you technical assistance whether in form of product support, installations or DevOps manner, you’ll be offered tremendous value.

 Enterprise App Development and Testing on Cloud Service

-Testdroid users can adopt any of these product options and build up a complex and versatile cloud device farm with literally any mobile devices, required infrastructure, and all in minutes.
-Furthermore, this setup can be used securely with any developers, testers, QA, devops, analysts, or any other part of the organization.
+Bitbar Testing users can adopt any of these product options and build up a complex and versatile cloud device farm with literally any mobile devices, required infrastructure, and all in minutes.
+Furthermore, this setup can be used securely with any developers, testers, QA, DevOps, analysts, or any other part of the organization.
 IT can easily share access to the service and infrastructure, and control the capacity, costs and updates with a cloud infrastructure of their choice.

 Feature Recommendations for Enterprise Mobile Apps

-Enterprises building their apps must have enterprise-grade cloud, with enterprise-grade security, connectivity and feature set.
-In order to make the cloud as an enterprise solution the secure access is a must to have: Our Testdroid Private Cloud and Testdroid Enterprise options support enterprise-level features like secure real VPN access for testing of pre-production apps, APIs and back-ends; single tenant cloud services; dedicated network infrastructure and dedicated non-shared mobile devices.
+Enterprises building their apps must have an enterprise-grade cloud, with enterprise-grade security, connectivity and feature set.
+In order to make the cloud as an enterprise solution the secure access is a must to have: the Bitbar Enterprise solution supports enterprise-level features like secure real VPN access for testing of pre-production apps, APIs and back-ends; single-tenant cloud services; dedicated network infrastructure and dedicated non-shared mobile devices.